 Perfecting the Presentation

-The way you plate your dish can elevate it from a simple meal to a restaurant-quality experience.
+The way you plate your dish can make it look like it’s from a restaurant.
 Here are some tips:

 - Layering: Place the fish on a bed of couscous or rice for an elegant base.